sejungkwak/krie/README.md

 ## MoSCoW method and story points

-_Github_ Projects kanban board and Issues were used to practise agile methodology.
+_GitHub_ Projects kanban board and Issues were used to practise agile methodology.
 After creating the user stories, I prioritised each story using MoSCoW method, excluded `won't have` stories and set the points using modified Fibonacci sequence(1, 2, 3, 5, 8, 13, 20) based on complexity, amount of work and repetition.
 The details are as following:

 ### Theme: Website appearance